Tips for Recovery after Breast Surgery

 It is extremely important that you don’t smoke at any stage before or after your surgery.
 Patients who smoke nearly always suffer from skin issues and wound breakdowns or infections.
 This is due to the fact their healing is seriously compromised due to smoking.
-Further, smoking wreaks havoc on your emotions which are already heightened after surgery.
 As a result, it is extremely important that you:

 - Tell your surgeon well in advance if you are addicted to nicotine or other smoking substances

 - Do not put false information on your registration form

 - If you smoke and you are intending to quit, it is important to put down that you currently smoke

 - Discuss your plans to quit with your surgeon

 - Quit several months to a year in advance of your surgery

 - Otherwise, you risk having poor skin healing or less than satisfactory results

 Breast Surgery Emotions: What to Expect